Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Abstract

 \section{Abstract}

-The study of topological band structures has recently been extended from electrons to many other systems with band-like excitations.
-One promising avenue is the triplet excitations of quantum paramagnets, which can realize a variety of topologically–nontrivial band structures.
-Recently, triplet bands characterized by a $\mathcal{Z}_2$ topological invariant, analogous to that introduced by Kane and Mele, have been discussed in a quantum paramagnet realized on a bilayer honeycomb lattice [D. G. Joshi and A. P. Schnyder, Phys.
-Rev. B 100, 020407 (2019)].
-In this case, triplet bands from time-reversal (TR) partners, which play the role of the Kramers pairs of electrons in the Kane-Mele model.
-However, Bosonic triplet excitations do not enjoy the same symmetry–protection as Kramers pairs of electrons and can be mixed by interactions.
-The consequences of such mixing for the $\mathcal{Z}_2$ topological phases of a quantum paramagnet remains an open question.
-In this paper, we explore this problem on the bilayer kagome lattice.
-We show that, as long as a TR$\times$U(1) symmetry is preserved, the triplet excitations provide a faithful analog of the Kane–Mele model.
+The discovery by Kane and Mele of a model of spinful electrons characterized by a $\mathcal{Z}_2$ topological invariant had a lasting effect on the study of electronic band structures.
+Given this, it is natural to ask whether similar topology can be found in the band-like excitations of magnetic insulators, and recently models supporting $\mathcal{Z}_2$ topological invariants have been proposed for both magnon [Kondo et al. Phys.
+Rev. B 99, 041110(R) (2019)] and triplet [D. G. Joshi and A. P. Schnyder, Phys.
+Rev. B 100, 020407 (2019)] excitations.
+In both cases, magnetic excitations form time-reversal (TR) partners, which mimic the Kramers pairs of electrons in the Kane-Mele model but do not enjoy the same type of symmetry protection.
+In this paper, we revisit this problem in the context of the triplet excitations of a spin model on the bilayer kagome lattice.
+Here the triplet excitations provide a faithful analog of the Kane–Mele model as long as the Hamiltonian preserves the TR$\times$U(1) symmetry.
+We find that exchange anisotropies, allowed by the point group and typical in realistic models, break the required TR$\times$U(1) symmetry and instantly destroy the $\mathcal{Z}_2$ band topology.
+We further consider the effects of TR breaking by an applied magnetic field.
+In this case, the lifting of spin–degeneracy leads to a triplet Chern insulator, which is stable against the breaking of TR$\times$U(1) symmetry.
 Kagome bands realize both a quadratic and a linear band touching, and we provide a thorough characterization of the Berry curvature associated with both cases.
-We also construct the most general TR invariant triplet Hamiltonian allowed by the symmetry.
-We find that exchange interactions with quadrupolar character, typical in realistic models, lift the required U(1) symmetry and destroy the $\mathcal{Z}_2$ band topology.
-We further consider the effects of TR breaking by an applied magnetic field.
-In this case, the lifting of spin–degeneracy leads to the formation of a triplet Chern insulator, which is stable against the breaking of U(1) symmetry.
-We calculate the triplet–mediated spin Nernst and thermal Hall signals, making predictions, which could be compared with experiment.
+We also calculate the triplet–mediated spin Nernst and thermal Hall signals which could be measured in experiments.
+These results suggest that the $\mathcal{Z}_2$ topology of band--like excitations in magnets may be intrinsically fragile compared to their electronic counterparts.